Roadside Zoos on Notice as PETA Keeps the Pressure On

 Arbuckle Wilderness Park

-Before PETA raised an alarm about a roadside dump in Davis, Oklahoma, called Arbuckle Wilderness Park, it had already been cited for condemning a lemur to solitary confinement, causing the highly social primate—who, in nature, would live in a group of up to 25 individuals—to pace from psychological distress.
+Before PETA raised the alarm about a roadside dump in Davis, Oklahoma, called Arbuckle Wilderness Park, it had already been cited for condemning a lemur to solitary confinement and for causing a highly social primate—who, in nature, would have lived in a group of up to 25 individuals—to pace continuously due to psychological distress.
 It was also cited for failing to provide animals with veterinary care and for apparently neglecting several animals who were underweight, including a severely thin llama who had died before a veterinarian arrived.

-In December 2023, following a PETA complaint, USDA officials cited the crummy outfit when inspectors found exposed electric cords in a parrot enclosure, a platform in a tiger enclosure that had exposed sharp points, and emus and peacocks who didn’t have clean drinking water.
+In December 2023, following a PETA complaint, USDA officials cited the crummy outfit when inspectors found exposed electric cords in a parrot enclosure, a platform that had exposed sharp points in a tiger enclosure, and that emus and peacocks didn’t have clean drinking water.

 parrot enclosure with exposed electrical chords